 What is the best tax tracking app for Airbnb hosts?

-For solo Airbnb hosts filing Schedule C, DeductFlow is purpose-built with IRS-aligned expense categories, automatic mileage deduction calculation at the 2025 rate of $0.70/mile, cost segregation tracking, active participation hours logging, and CPA-ready PDF exports.
-The free tier covers expense tracking and P&L dashboard; DeductFlow Pro ($9/month or $79/year, tax-deductible) adds mileage tracking, cost segregation, active hours, CPA exports, and multi-property support.
+For solo Airbnb hosts filing taxes, DeductFlow is purpose-built with IRS-aligned expense categories, automatic mileage deduction calculation at the 2025 rate of $0.725/mile, cost segregation tracking, active participation hours logging, and CPA-ready PDF exports.
+The free tier covers expense tracking and P&L dashboard; DeductFlow Pro ($19/month or $149/year, tax-deductible) adds mileage tracking, cost segregation, active hours, CPA exports, and multi-property support.
 No accounting knowledge required.
 For hosts who need full double-entry accounting or manage 10+ properties, QuickBooks Online with a Bnbtally integration is more appropriate.

-Should Airbnb hosts use Schedule C or Schedule E?
+Should Airbnb hosts use your tax return or Schedule E?

-If your average guest stay is 7 days or fewer and you provide substantial services (cleaning, linens, concierge), the IRS generally considers your STR an active business reported on Schedule C. If average stays exceed 7 days with minimal services, Schedule E (passive rental income) is more appropriate.
-Schedule C allows you to deduct business expenses and potentially offset W-2 income if you meet material participation requirements.
+If your average guest stay is 7 days or fewer and you provide substantial services (cleaning, linens, concierge), the IRS generally considers your STR an active business reported on your tax return.
+If average stays exceed 7 days with minimal services, Schedule E (passive rental income) is more appropriate. your tax return allows you to deduct business expenses and potentially offset W-2 income if you meet material participation requirements.
 Consult a CPA for your specific situation.

 What expenses can Airbnb hosts deduct?